-- To integrate the outputs from the different activities of the Bank and suggest strategic priorities and specific objectives to follow; - To evaluate outputs, outcomes and impacts of the various strategies adopted by the Bank and make recommendations for improvement and/or change as and when necessary; - To integrate input from the industry, market and environment and make recommendations to the Board on proactive activities to advance the strategic objectives of the Bank; - To direct research and development and make use of the results to identify any gaps, opportunities, strengths and weaknesses and recommend changes to the Bank's strategy;
+- To integrate the outputs from the different activities of the Bank and suggest strategic priorities and specific objectives to follow: - To evaluate outputs, outcomes and impacts of the various strategies adopted by the Bank and make recommendations for improvement and/or change as and when necessary; - To integrate input from the industry, market and environment and make recommendations to the Board on proactive activities to advance the strategic objectives of the Bank; - To direct research and development and make use of the results to identify any gaps, opportunities, strengths and weaknesses and recommend changes to the Bank's strategy;

-Mrs. Angela Andrews-Njie Mr. Franklin Hayford Mr. Pa Macoumba Njie Mr. Abdoulie Tambedou Ms. Njilan Senghore Chairperson Member Member Member Member up to May 2022 up to June 2022 Mr. Ansumana L.N.
-Touray Mr.Omar Mboob Mr.Saloum Malang Mrs.Haddy Sallah Member Member Member Member From January 2022 From June 2022 From September 2022
+The member s of the committee are as follows:

+Mrs. Angela Andrews-Njie Chairperson

+Mr. Franklin Hayford Member

+Ms. Njilan Senghore Member

+Mr. Ansumana L.N.
+Touray Member

+Mr.Omar Mboob Member

+Mr.Saloum Malang Member

+Mrs.Haddy Sallah Member

+Mr. Abdoulie Jallow Member

+Mr. Katakvie Ofori-Atta Member

-Remuneration/ Human Resource Commi
+Remuneration/ Human Resource Committee